Newcastle railway line: Legislation

 On 9 September 2015, the 'Transport Administration Amendment (Closure of Railway Line at Newcastle) Bill 2015' was introduced into the NSW parliament lower house by Transport Minister Andrew Constance.
 The bill was passed by the lower house on 16 September 2015 on party lines, and introduced to the upper house the same day by Roads Minister Duncan Gay.

 The numbers in the upper house were not as certain, with the balance of power held by the Shooters and Fishers Party (two members), the Animal Justice Party (one member), the Christian Democratic Party (Australia) (two members), and the Greens New South Wales (five members).
 The government needed just two votes of these members for the bill to pass, and on 14 October the final votes were taken, achieving the support of the two Shooters, Robert Borsak and Rob Brown.

-The bill was assented to by the NSW Governor on 22 October 2015, and so became an Act.
+The bill was assented to by the Governor of New South Wales on 22 October 2015, and so became an Act.

 The Act did not seek to amend the Transport Administration Act itself, merely to provide enabling legislation for the railway line from Railway Street, Wickham to the former Newcastle station to be removed.
 It did however contain retrospective legislation declaring that all work previously carried out was deemed authorised by the Act.

 The legislation essentially made the Save Our Rail injunction moot, as the injunction was granted on the basis that rail infrastructure could not be removed without an Act of Parliament.
 The track and associated overhead wiring and stanchions were removed in early 2016, except within Newcastle station.